Calling all aspiring herbalists and educators

 You must actively enjoy living with other people from diverse backgrounds.
 If you have appreciation for people from all sexual orientations, gender identities, racial and cultural backgrounds, and physical and mental abilities, this program welcomes you.
 We aim to put together a group of emotionally mature, respectful, and culturally sensitive individuals.
 You should also keep in mind that you will be sharing a house with 4 other people, so if you have difficulty in shared spaces or with open, direct communication, this may not be for you.

-If you have skills in botany, herbalism, plant identification specific to this region, mycology, traditional crafts, ancient healing models, or any other earth-based topics you feel would augment this program, we would love to hear from you!
+Please propose any topics you feel would augment this program!
 Classes will be scheduled for 3-hour time slots on weekday evenings and select weekend mornings/afternoons, in Sandy, Oregon.
-Most classes will be taught to 6 students at an introductory level.
+Most classes will be taught to 5 students at an introductory level.
 Pay rate will be $40-50/hour DOE.

 Please send a resume and brief cover letter, which outlines the following: